anpinghuang/ttsproject/README.md

 | `tts_models/de/thorsten/tacotron2-DCA`           | German                  | German voice model.                                                   |

-Save and restart the container:
+Save and restart the container (it takes 1-5 minutes, so if you curl and it doesn't work, that's normal):

 docker compose down